Preet Bharara says Robert Mueller Russia investigation will continue to ‘surprise’

 Mr. Bharara, who served as U.S. Attorney for the Southern District of New York and had a reputation as a “crusader” against corruption, was fired last year by Mr. Trump in a clearing of Obama-era federal prosecutors.
 Mr. Bharara is also a close friend of former FBI Director James Comey, whom Mr. Trump fired last May.

-On Sunday, Mr. Bharara, told ABC “This Week” hist George Stephanopoulos that he expects more guilty pleas and indictments from the Mueller probe.
+On Sunday, Mr. Bharara, told ABC “This Week” host George Stephanopoulos that he expects more guilty pleas and indictments from the Mueller probe.

 “At any given moment,” he said, “more can happen and we don’t quite know where it’s going to lead.”